10 Ways To Celebrate OT Month

 This would be great for those of you with kiddos!
 Have an ADL (Activities of Daily Living) race or relay, complete tasks using reachers or adaptive equipment, have a wheelchair obstacle course, complete functional assessments, anything OT!
 A great, fun way to educate and show appreciation for occupational therapy!

 8. Have a Fundraiser

 OT Month is a great opportunity to raise funds necessary for the little things our companies cannot afford.
 This could be as simple as getting groceries for your clients to complete a kitchen activity by preparing a meal or buying supplies to complete a behavior rewards program!
 OR you can use your profits to donate to your favorite charity!
-Without a doubt, we are all very passionate people with abnormally large hearts, this is the perfect time to give back to causes that are near and dear to us!
+Without a doubt, we are all very passionate people with abnormally large hearts; this is the perfect time to give back to causes that are near and dear to us!

 9. Create New Apparel

 Everyone loves a good t-shirt!
 OT month presents an awesome reason to have a design contest for a new one!
 Be creative and have fun with it!
 Personally, I loved my OT apparel!
-It is great to wear to work (if dress code is appropriate) and allows the team to really stand out.
+It is great to wear to work (if the dress code is appropriate) and allows the team to stand out.

 10. Social Media

-I did not put these in any specific order, however this one is quite simple!
+I did not put these in any specific order; however, this one is quite simple!
 Share occupational therapy with your friends and family!
 Tell everyone why you love your job and what you are passionate about.
 Share future goals you would like to achieve in your profession so you can keep yourself accountable!
 Make a fun YouTube video describing what OT is and why it is important!

 How do you plan on celebrating OT month?
-Use the hastag #ProudtobeOT & #advancedmedical to share with us!
+Use the hashtag #ProudtobeOT & #advancedmedical to share with us!
 OT’s are creative in nature so we absolutely cannot wait to see what you come up with!
 Happy OT Month to all of our past, present, and future travelers!